Choosing your Engineering specialisation

 If I've already passed a Part I course but got a low grade, can I enrol in this course to pull up my GPA and get into my first choice?

-No, you are not permitted to re-take a paper you have already passed.
+No, you are not permitted to re-take a course you have already passed.
 As a general rule, a student may not enrol for any course the content of which is the same as, or substantially similar to, any course for which credit has been received.
 If you don’t get into your first choice, you are expected to take up a place in one of your alternate choices.

 If I end up with one of my 2nd to 5th choices, is there a chance for me to change my specialisation in Semester Two?

 If you are unhappy with your final specialisation allocation, you can contact the Engineering Student Centre after one or two semesters of study and we will be able to advise you on applying for change of specialisation.
 Please note that changes are subject to GPA and spaces available in the specialisations - there are very few places available for transfers and there is usually a waiting list.

 Can I switch specialisations if I find another student willing to swap?

 No. Any changes of specialisation requests are dealt with the same way as all student requests to change: in order of the waiting list, subject to GPA, spaces available and approval from departments and the Associate Dean - Undergraduate.

 When calculating Grade Point Average (GPA) for entry into Part II, do you still count the failed grade even if it’s been re-enrolled and passed in Summer School?

 All grades for every attempt at a Part I (Engineering) course - pass or fail - are included in the calculation.

 How do I calculate my GPA to get into Part II?